-If you caught our recent editorial on the increasing amount of men rocking purses as part of their most eye-catching, fashion-week friendly ‘fits, you’ll likely be familiar with the great range of alternatives to a preppy backpack now available.
-From luxury side bags to shoppers and totes, there’s a whole new world of stylish ways to carry your belongings.
-Perhaps best of all is the neck pouch.
+If you caught our editorial this year about the increasing number of men rocking purses at fashion weeks and beyond, you’ll be familiar with the great range of alternatives to a backpack now available.
+From luxury side bags to shoppers and totes, there’s a whole new world of stylish ways to carry your stuff.
+And perhaps the fastest rising trend is the neck pouch.

-Indeed, perhaps leading the way with the trend for SS19 is French designer Simon Porte Jacquemus.
-Now in just his second menswear season, his “Le Gadjo” neck wallets are the perfect example of how you don’t have to look femme or overdressed to sport a sizable accessory traditionally associated with women’s fashion.
+Indeed, perhaps leading the way in SS19 is French designer Simon Porte Jacquemus.
+Now in just his second menswear season, Jacquemus and his “Le Gadjo” neck wallets are a perfect example of how you don’t have to look femme or overdressed to sport an accessory traditionally associated with women’s fashion.

 - Curated by: Rhianna Matthews